solarianagent/monster-hunter-skill-list/README.md

     command: npm start
 ```

 You should open up "localhost:4200" instead to access the application.

+## Tasks
+- [ ] Create Skill Selector Component
+- [ ] Add Base Component to index.html
+- [ ] Capture Input from Skill Search Component and Update Suggestions
+- [ ] Handle "Add" button from Skill Search Component
+- [ ] Check added skill to see if it's valid before adding it to list
+- [ ] Print out list in Skill List Component

 ## Notes:
 * This application is not secure and is just made to show off web components